 As you immigrate to a new country, you bring a wealth of international experience and a global perspective with you.
 At most companies, your diversity will be embraced and valued.
 However, you may face some barriers to entering the job market because employers may not initially recognize your international education.
 Employers are often unfamiliar with international education institutions and how they compare to the Canadian or U.S. educational systems.
 As a result, employers may pass on opportunities to hire skilled immigrants and miss out on hiring from a skilled talent pool.

 As a job seeker, you can take a proactive approach to marketing your international education to help mitigate those lost opportunities.
 It is essential that employers understand how international education can add value to their business.
 You can advocate for and market your international education in a way that appeals to an employer’s desire to bring on a candidate with the talent and skills to meet their business needs.
-Marketing your education can make a significant impact on launching a successful career in Canada by addressing a common barrier: lack of recognition of international education.
+Marketing your education can make a significant impact on launching a successful career in the U.S. or Canada by addressing a common barrier: lack of recognition of international education.

 Many newcomers bring with them a vast skill set and education from their home country.
 This can be viewed as an asset, particularly for employers who are looking for skilled talent to grow their business.
 The first step you can take to help employers understand your international education is to get a credential evaluation.